pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

 install the latest 3.x version from `python.org`_ or refer to the `Installing Python`_ section of the Hitchhiker's Guide to Python.

 ..
-Note:: If you're newcomer and you get an error like this:
+Note:: If you're a newcomer and you get an error like this:

     .. code-block:: python